[responsivevoice_button voice=”US English Female” rate: “1.5” buttontext=”Listen to Post”]

 From the early 90s till about 2010, ERP followed an On-premise model where the customer-owned the infrastructure that hosted ERP.
 From around the first decade of the 2000s, aided by advancements in technology and the broad adoption of the Internet, more and more customers are adopting Cloud ERP.
 In the Cloud ERP model, the ERP is hosted on a Data Center owned by a third party vendor or Data Centre.

 The customer users connect to the ERP through the Internet.
 The benefits to customers include Reduction in infrastructure costs, Reduction in resources, and resource costs.
 World-class security, Automated version/application upgrades, Latest technological developments.

 This is where most of the ERP market is today.
 However, the unrelenting force of technology innovation has seen ERP adapting and evolving.
-The newer versions of ERP, called ‘Post-Modern ERP’ (term technology like Artificial Intelligence, Machine Learning, and Blockchain.
+The newer versions of ERP, called ‘Post-Modern Enterprise Resource Planning’ (term technology like Artificial Intelligence, Machine Learning, and Blockchain.
 Customers are moving to Digital Transformation, of which ERP is the backbone application.

-ERP (Enterprise Resource Planning) concepts and technology are constantly evolving and driving innovations.
+Enterprise Resource Planning concepts and technology are constantly evolving and driving innovations.
 The newer versions of ERP, called ‘Post-Modern ERP’ or “Next Generation ERP” (term technology like Artificial Intelligence, Machine Learning, and Blockchain).
-Customers are moving to Digital Transformation, of which ERP is the backbone application.
+Customers are moving to Digital Transformation, of which Enterprise Resource Planning is the backbone application.
 This is where we are now.
-As the world of technology is evolving, this is the right time for Organizations to jump on the technology bandwagon by investing in the most stable technology of all, ERP.
+As the world of technology is evolving, this is the right time for Organizations to jump on the technology bandwagon by investing in the most stable technology of all, Enterprise Resource Planning.